-Mahane Yehuda is actually one of the oldest neighborhoods in Jerusalem and is technically one of the many Nachlaot suburbs.
+Being one of the of the oldest neighborhoods in Jerusalem, Mahane Yehuda is technically one of the many Nachlaot suburbs.
 These areas are being renovated, but retain their natural charm and are also popular places for tourists to wander.
-The many synagogues are very popular in the pre-dawn hours during the month immeditaely before Rosh Hashana (Jewish New Year) because of the custom of reciting extra prayers during this month.
+The many synagogues are very popular in the pre-dawn hours during the month immediately before Rosh Hashana (Jewish New Year) because of the custom of reciting extra prayers during this month.